Glossary of ballet: Plié

 ([plije]; literally 'bent.')
 A smooth and continuous bending of the knees outward with the upper body held upright.

 In demi-plié, (in a first, second, fourth, and fifth position) a dancer bends the knees while maintaining turnout.
-While in a demi-plie position one must remember to have proper alignment.
+While in a demi-plié position one must remember to have proper alignment.
 Head over shoulders, shoulders over hips over knees and knees over feet.
-When initiating a demi-plie one must pull up and resist against going down.
+When initiating a demi-plié one must pull up and resist against going down.
 Lengthening from the center and back of the head and pressing down through the floor through the balls of the feet.
 As you are bending your knees you have to maintain the proper alignment and make sure that the knees are going over the big toe.
 Creating proper turn out by rotating the inner thighs forward and you go down.
-Making sure to keep the pelvis in line as you go down and up so that you do not release your seat and stick your chest forward. at the same time engaging your core,(stomach) by pressing your naval towards your spine.
+Making sure to keep the pelvis in line as you go down and up so that you do not release your seat and stick your chest forward. at the same time engaging your core (stomach) by pressing your naval towards your spine.
 The knees bending directly above the line of the toes without releasing the heels from the floor.
 As soon as the bottom of the bend is reached, the bend is reversed and the legs are straightened.

-In grand plié, (in first, second, fourth, and fifth position) While doing a grand-plie position one must remember to have proper alignment.
+In grand plié, (in first, second, fourth, and fifth position) While doing a grand-plié position one must remember to have proper alignment.
 Head over shoulders, shoulders over hips over knees and knees over feet.
-When initiating a grand-plie one must pull up and resist against going down.
+When initiating a grand-plié one must pull up and resist against going down.
 Lengthening from the center and back of the head and pressing down through the floor through the balls of the feet.
 As you are bending your knees you have to maintain the proper alignment and make sure that the knees are going over the big toe.
 Heels come off the ground past demi-plié with the feet ending in a demi-pointe at the bottom of the bend.
 Making sure to create proper turn out by rotating the inner thighs forward and you go down.
-Making sure to keep the pelvis in line as you go down and up so that you do not release your seat and stick your chest forward, and at the same time engaging your core,(stomach) by pressing your navel towards your spine.
+Making sure to keep the pelvis in line as you go down and up so that you do not release your seat and stick your chest forward, and at the same time engaging your core(stomach) by pressing your navel towards your spine.
 As soon as the bottom of the bend is reached, the bend is reversed and the legs are straightened. *Note: Heels do not come up off the floor in a second position.